 The studio offers a full suite of 3D fabrication and modeling technologies.
 Stop by during walk-in hours, or look for monthly workshops on the three technology families: 3D printing, 3D scanning, and laser cutting.

-The Audio and Video Creation Studios provide state-of-the art audio and video recording, with a control room in the audio studio for recording, tracking and mixing.
-There are also two Media Creation Studios available for basic audio recording, post-production, and learning object creation.
+The Audio and Video Studios provide state-of-the art audio and video recording, with a control room in the audio studio for recording, tracking, and mixing.
+There are also two Media Creation Studios available for basic audio recording, podcasting, post-production, and learning object creation.
+You must reserve these spaces in advance.

 Design Showcase, American Libraries, September 2014